eliasbruno124-dev/Twitcharr/README.md

 ## Support the Developer

 This plugin is free and open-source, maintained with a lot of love in my spare time.
-If it brings value to your Emby setup, a small donation would mean the world to me.
+If it brings value to your Dispatcharr setup, a small donation would mean the world to me.

 <p align="center">
   <a href="https://paypal.me/eliasbruno124">